 Use #1: setting makeup for an effortlessly dewy look

-My favourite use for this recipe is as a makeup setting spray, hence the title of this post!
+My favourite use for this recipe is as a makeup setting spray, hence the title of this post.
 If I’ve been too heavy-handed with my favourite powder, my face can look overly matte and dull.
 I prefer my skin to be on the dewy side.
 Spritzed over makeup, this mist brings some life and sheen back into my skin.
-The result is foundation that stays put without a lifeless, powdered look.

-That being said, glycerin setting sprays work best when the temperature is cold or mild.
+That said, glycerin setting sprays work best when the temperature is cold or mild.
 To lock your makeup in place under hot, humid conditions, you’re going to want to use a glycerin-free formula.
 That’s why I came up with this DIY setting spray without glycerin.

 Use #2: adding extra hydration between layers of product